EMIR reporting after Brexit - What to expect

 What will happen after 31 December 2020 remains to be seen, but the EMIR reporting regime is changing.
 Here’s how.

-The EMIR regime – a summary
+The EMIR regime - A summary

 As it stands, EMIR sets out the requirements for the clearing of OTC derivatives through central counterparties (CCPs), and imposes post-trade reporting requirements.
 Its provisions affect a broad range of entities including banks, investment firms, and asset managers that participate in transactions involving derivatives.
 For the uninitiated, derivatives are financial contracts that are linked to the price of an underlying asset or group of assets.